participate

 Equipment

-Contrary to most public schools, Hope Eden Community School provides excellent learning conditions.
-This is true for the premises, the rooms, as well as the equipment.
+In contrast to many state schools, Hope Eden Community School offers excellent learning conditions.
+This applies to both the grounds and the premises, as well as the material equipment.

-The school has its own power and water supply – something that is by no means common in Nigeria.
-As a consequence, the classes can take place regardless of how stable the power supply from the operating company is.
+The school has its own solar power and water supply, which is by no means a matter of course in Nigeria.
+This means that lessons can be held as planned regardless of fluctuations in the power supply from the operator.